Dental Implants in Brookline, MA

 Replacement for Your Missing Tooth Designed to Last a Lifetime

 Implant dentistry is as much an art as it is a science and it requires expertise in planning, surgery and tooth restoration.
-Our implant specialist, periodontal surgeon Dr. Justin Cifuni, DMD, will make a customized dental implant treatment plan just for you.
+Our implant specialist, periodontal surgeon Dr. Yong Hur, DDS, DMD, MS, will make a customized dental implant treatment plan just for you.
 As a multispeciality dental practice our doctors are able to collaborate on that plan right in our office to make the experience as comfortable and convenient as possible for our patients.
-Dr. Cifuni will surgically place the dental implant solution you’ll need to replace missing tooth or teeth, or to secure a denture.
+Dr. Hur will surgically place the dental implant solution you’ll need to replace missing tooth or teeth, or to secure a denture.
 The next step, or restoration process, involves designing and creating a crown that looks exactly like your natural teeth.
-Our general dentists work with Dr. Cifuni to make the stages of this procedure as smooth and seamless as it can possibly be.
+Our general dentists work with Dr. Hur to make the stages of this procedure as smooth and seamless as it can possibly be.

 Dental implants are used to replace missing tooth roots and they are designed to last a lifetime.
 They are made of titanium or titanium alloy and are surgically placed in your jawbone where tooth roots are needed to replace missing teeth.
 An implant supports a crown that is customized to look and feel exactly like your natural teeth. and are designed to last a lifetime.
 They can support single crowns, large bridges, and even dentures.
 There are many types of dental implants and many ways to use dental implants to improve the look and feel of your smile and your overall quality of life.